 Cowboy Candy is excellent anywhere you’d use Refrigerator Pickled Jalapenos.
 Try Cowboy Candy on crackers or bagels with cream cheese (it tames the heat.)
 My Candied Pickled Jalapeno Chicken Salad is a fun recipe.

 Add Cowboy Candy to items like Macaroni Salad, and they give a kick to Tuna Salad or a plainer chicken salad recipe, like this Copycat Costco Chicken Salad.
 Try them in Tuna Macaroni Salad!
 That’s a mix-up to be happy about!
-Why not use them in cornbread like my Jalapeno Cheddar Cornbread?
+Why not use them in a cornbread like my Jalapeno Cheddar Cornbread?
 They’ll spice it up for sure!

 Serve these on top of burgers, hot dogs, or pizza, or use them in a dip, maybe this Smoky Jalapeno Bacon Dip or Guacamole.
 A fave open-faced sandwich: layer some cream cheese, avocado & chicken on bread and top with Cowboy Candy.
 Photo below.